grinnell-cs/csc151-dh/_eboards/eboard20-1.md

   through spring break.
 * Note: Masks remain good for preventing transmission of cold and flu and other similar diseases.
+* The survey asks you for other thoughts on the mask policy.

 ### Reminders